Which Mini Acoustic Guitar is Right For Me?

 - Stunning design

-The WCDM55K is easily the best looking, among the best sounding and absolutely hands down, the best value of our picks.
+The Alvarez LJ2E Little Jumbo is among the best sounding, offers incredible playability and projection and one of the best value of our picks.

 So Which Mini Acoustic Guitar is Best?

 All five of these models are going to appeal to different players so it's important to bare that in mind.
 We would always recommend trying out each guitar in store before making a buying decision.
 With that said, here is our ranking.